 As needed, ensure appropriate information is displayed so that those individuals first responding to an incident have clear, unambiguous instructions of what to do and who to contact, without putting them at risk.

 Yes, although the training programme has been modified to take into account the need for remote working.

 The programme now includes a variety of options using webinars, podcasts or other online training, as well as appropriate COVID-secure face-to-face training where a practical element is required e.g. fire extinguisher training.

 A full list of training course is available on our health and safety training pages.

 The University has detailed guidance for staff that outlines the actions departments must take when returning to onsite working and responding to cases.

 If you want to carry out research relating to coronavirus (COVID-19) you must discuss this with your head of department, in line with the ‘Divisional guidance on continuing experimental research in University premises during the coronavirus outbreak: Stage 4 (Working from Home and Building Closure)’.

 There is understandably a lot of activity across the University relating to this type of research.
 However, the required control measures, especially when working with human samples, are stringent and are likely to require the use of a containment level 3 laboratory.

-The Medical Sciences Division are currently coordinating their research, to make best use of the available and appropriate containment level 3 laboratories.
+The Medical Sciences Division will coordinate their research, to make best use of the available and appropriate containment level 3 laboratories.
 The Safety Office has developed, in consultation with Medical Sciences, the ‘Guidance for handling human specimens during SARS CoV2 pandemic’.
 Please consider this guidance carefully and, if there is any uncertainty over the required control measures, please email us before undertaking any level of coronavirus (COVID-19) research activity.